pyrevo/ClusterScan/README.md

 ```
 clusterscan.py -h
 ```
-If you visualize the clusterscan help page, you can proceed to run your first analysis by following the [ClusterScan Tutorial](https://github.com/pyrevo/ClusterScan/wiki/ClusterScan-Tutorial).
+If you visualize the ClusterScan help page, you can proceed to run your first analysis by following the [ClusterScan Tutorial](https://github.com/pyrevo/ClusterScan/wiki/ClusterScan-Tutorial).

-We have tested ClusterScan tested on [Ubuntu](https://www.ubuntu.com/) (v14.04LTS+).
+We have tested ClusterScan on [Ubuntu](https://www.ubuntu.com/) (v14.04LTS+).
 ClusterScan is distributed under the [GNU General Public License (GPL) Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Options:
 ClusterScan provides different options in order to finely tune the cluster search.
 Some of them are algorithm-specific whereas other are in common between clusterdist and clustermean: